kavia-common/proto-assist-2361-2491/Database/README.md

 # Database Container

 This container provides the PostgreSQL data store for the Proto Assistant platform.
-In this preview environment, the `postgres` binary may not be available.
-To keep the environment healthy, the container starts a lightweight HTTP health server instead of failing.
+In preview environments, the `postgres` binary may not be available.
+To keep the environment healthy, we DO NOT call `postgres` directly unless it exists.
+Instead, we start a lightweight HTTP health server on port 5001.

 ## Preview Mode (Placeholder)

-- Listens on TCP port 5001.
+- Always binds TCP port 5001.
 - Returns HTTP 200 with JSON indicating the database is mocked.
-- No real database is started.
+- No real database is started unless `postgres` is actually installed.

 Health endpoint:
 - GET http://localhost:5001/
 - GET http://localhost:5001/health

+Startup behavior:
+1) Entry: ./startup.sh (preferred).
+Some previews may use server.sh or index.js; both delegate to the same behavior.
+2) Check `command -v postgres`.
+   - If present: start postgres on port 5001, initialize data dir as needed.
+   - If not present: start health server (scripts/health.js) on port 5001.
+3) If Node.js is missing, the script attempts a minimal TCP listener via `nc` (if available).
+As a last resort it will keep the process alive without binding a port.

 If Node.js is available, the health server is provided by:
-- Either db_visualizer/server.js (Express app) listening on the specified port
-- Or scripts/health.js (minimal HTTP server)
+- scripts/health.js (minimal HTTP server) listening on the specified port.

-If Node.js is not available, the script attempts a very minimal TCP listener (if `nc` exists).
+- db_visualizer/server.js can also be used as a fallback.

+## Quick start (Preview)

+- Recommended:
+  ./startup.sh

+- If your environment ignores startup.sh:
+  - bash server.sh
+  - or: node index.js

+In all cases the service will bind to port 5001.

 ## Real PostgreSQL Setup (Local Development)